New Jersey Dog Breeder Licensing Requirements

 Quick Summary

-License Required Yes, municipal kennel license
+License Required No statewide license; municipal kennel license may apply

 Who Needs a License in New Jersey?